 Learn more about OneDrive for Business and SharePoint Online limitations.

-Your IT team must have a system in place that helps overcome these limitations with an automated process.
+Your IT team must have a system in place that helps overcome these limitations with an automated process to ensure uninterrupted Office 365 migration.

 4. Check Regular Migration Reports